NethermindEth/Forta-Agents/Impossible-Agent-Suite/flash-loan/README.md

 ## Description

-This agent detects if a flash loan has been taken
 This agent detects flashloans through the function `swap` on pairs generated through `Swap Factory V1`

 ## Supported Chains